xumzheng/microsoft-graph-docs/api-reference/beta/resources/directorysetting.md

 ---
-title: "directorySetting resource type"
+title: directorySetting resource type
-description: "Directory settings can be created based on the available directorySettingTemplates, and changed from their preset defaults." ms.localizationpriority: medium
+description: Directory settings can be created based on the available directorySettingTemplates, and changed from their preset defaults. ms.localizationpriority: medium
-author: "dkershaw10"
+author: dkershaw10
-ms.prod: "directory-management"
+ms.prod: directory-management
 doc_type: resourcePageType
 ---